 - Mitigates the risk of illness, incapacitation, or death caused by contaminants such as pesticides, metals, microbiological agents, or solvents.

 - Laboratory safety and security helps mitigate the risk of theft of marijuana, decreases costs associated with crime such as property damage and law enforcement costs, and prevents the diversion of medical marijuana into the black market (and the downstream effects of diversion, such as enriching criminal actors).

-If you would like to discuss the rulemaking process, proposed law or other matters related to the state’s Medical Marijuana Program, please contact business attorney and PLDO Partner Benjamin L. Rackliffe at 401-824-5100 or email [email protected] Attorney Rackliffe is a leading authority on the program and has successfully assisted multiple Rhode Island cannabis license-holders through the regulatory process.
+If you would like to discuss the rulemaking process, proposed law or other matters related to the state’s Medical Marijuana Program, please contact business attorney and PLDO Partner Benjamin L. Rackliffe at or email Attorney Rackliffe is a leading authority on the program and has successfully assisted multiple Rhode Island cannabis license-holders through the regulatory process.
 We welcome your comments, questions and suggestions.